 At the time proposals are opened, each proposal will be checked for the presence or absence of the required proposal contents.

 The AOC will evaluate the proposals on a 100-point scale using the criteria set forth in the table below.
 Award, if made, will be to the highest scored proposal.
-Although some categories are weighted more than others, all are considered necessary, and a proposal must be technically acceptable in each area to be eligible for award.
+Although some categories are weighted more than others, all categories, except Disabled Veterans Business Enterprise (“DVBE”), are considered necessary, and a proposal must be technically acceptable in each area to be eligible for award.
 The evaluation categories, maximum possible points for each category, and evaluation criteria for each category are set forth below: